CKs-Technology-News/PrivacyTools/README.md

 - [KeePass Password Safe](https://keepass.info/) – KeePass, the free, open source, light-weight and easy-to-use password manager.
 - [KeepassXC](https://keepassxc.org/) – Securely store passwords using industry standard encryption, no sync just storage.
   - [KeepassDX](https://www.keepassdx.com/) – Save and use passwords, keys and digital identities in a secure way by integrating the Android design standards.
-  - [Strongbox](https://strongboxsafe.com/) – Secure Password Management for iOS and MacOS.
+  - [Strongbox](https://strongboxsafe.com/) – Secure Password Management for iOS and Mac OS.
   - [KeeWeb](https://keeweb.info/) – For Web and other platforms.
+- [LessPass](https://www.lesspass.com) – Stateless password manager.
+Remember one master password to access your passwords.
+No sync needed.
 - [pass](https://www.passwordstore.org/) – Unix password manager.
 - [Passky](https://github.com/Rabbit-Company/Passky-Server) – Open source Password Manager for almost every platform.
 - [Padloc](https://padloc.app/) – The last password manager you'll ever want to use.
 - [swifty](https://github.com/swiftyapp/swifty) – Free Offline Password Manager.
 - [Spectre.app](https://spectre.app/) – Modern password app.

 ### [Mobile Password Managers](#mobile-password-managers)
 - [Passbolt](https://github.com/passbolt/mobile-passbolt-android) – Open source password manager for teams, designed for [Android](https://play.google.com/store/apps/details?id=com.passbolt.mobile.android).
 - [Keepass2Android](https://github.com/PhilippC/keepass2android) for Android ([currently not on F-Droid](https://github.com/PhilippC/keepass2android/issues/38)).
 - [KeePassium](https://apps.apple.com/us/app/keepassium-keepass-passwords/id1435127111) – Keeps your passwords safe on iOS.
 It delivers the security of KeePass with a clean, easy to use interface.
+- [LessPass App for Android](https://play.google.com/store/apps/details?id=com.lesspass.android) – Android Version of LessPass.
+- [LessPass App for iOS](https://apps.apple.com/us/app/lesspass/id1531215924) – iOS Version of LessPass.

 ## [Password auditing and recovery application](#password-auditing-and-recovery-application)
 - [aircrack-ng](http://www.aircrack-ng.org/) – A complete suite of tools to assess WiFi network security.
 All tools are command line which allows for heavy scripting.A lot of GUIs have taken advantage of this feature.
 It works primarily Linux but also Windows, OS X,FreeBSD,OpenBSD,NetBSD as well as Solaris and even eComStation2.
 - [Dirsearch](https://github.com/maurosoria/dirsearch) – Dirsearch is an advanced brute force tool based on a command line.
 - [John the Ripper](https://www.openwall.com/john/) – John the Ripper is an Open Source password security auditing and password recovery tool available for many operating systems.
 John the Ripper jumbo supports hundreds of hash and cipher types.
 - [L0phtCrack](https://www.l0phtcrack.com/) – A password audit and recovery program originally developed by Mudge from L0pht Heavy Industries.
 Using dictionaries, brute-force, hybrid attacks, and rainbow tables, it is used to test password strength and also to recover missing Microsoft Windows passwords.